 Your business name, address, and phone number (sometimes abbreviated as NAP) should be identical across your web presence.

 Why?
-Search engines such as Google compare data from their own maps databases with citations from sites such as Yellow Pages, Yelp, and CitySearch.10 Each citation helps verify the accuracy of your business.
+Search engines such as Google compare data from their own maps and databases with citations from sites such as Yellow Pages and Yelp.
+Each citation helps verify the accuracy of your business.

 Inconsistencies in your business name, location, hours of operation, license information, and more can hurt your ability to rank in local search results.
 So whether you use street or st., Suite 2 or #2, or anything else, make sure it is the same across the internet.

-To check and update your citations, read our Ranking in Google guide.
+To help check and update your citations, read our Ranking in Google guide.

 Final notes on local listings

-1. Make sure your content can be crawled: Search in Google or Bing the following: cache:yourdomain.com/pagename
+Make sure your content can be crawled.
+Search for the following using either Google or Bing: cache:yourdomain.com/pagename

 When you view the cache, click “text-only version” in the top right corner.
 This displays exactly what search engines see when crawling your site.
 A good rule of thumb is that any content that can be copied and pasted can be crawled by a search engine.

-2. Citation quality and consistency matters: Search for your business listing on Moz Local6, then use our local listings guide to make any needed changes.
+Citation quality and consistency matters.
+Search for your business listing on Moz Local6, then use our local listings guide to make any needed changes.

-3. If you have multiple locations, create separate pages for each one: You can later optimize your site for multiple locations7
+If you have multiple locations, create separate pages for each one: You can later optimize your site for multiple locations.7

-4. If you’re worried about privacy, you can still rank: If you have a home office, you shouldn’t feel pressured to provide your exact address.
+If you’re worried about privacy, you can still rank.
+If you have a home office, you shouldn’t feel pressured to provide your exact address.
 However, you should include your city, ZIP code, and phone number.

-When someone searches in Google or Bing, their first interaction with your site will be your title tag and meta descriptions.
+When someone searches on Google or Bing, their first interaction with your site will be your title tag and meta descriptions.
 These are part of your HTML (hypertext markup language) coding.

 HTML is the standard formatting language for displaying online content and is easily read by search engines when they crawl your site to display it in relevant SERPs.
 If you built your website with a template, it will likely be coded in HTML.

-Let’s go over how to make a great first impression to both site visitors and crawlers.
+Let’s go over how to make a great first impression on both site visitors and crawlers.

 Create rich content

 Content quality is the most important ranking factor in SEO.
-Your content must provide valuable, new information to customers, and give them a reason to visit and return to your site.
+Your content must provide valuable new information to customers and give them a reason to return to your site.

 Even if writing isn’t your strength, your website is a can’t-miss opportunity to tell your story, explain the services you provide, and let the world know why you are better than the competition.

-Contact information: In 2013, 49% of small and medium size businesses did not have a phone number on their homepage.
+5. Contact information: Surveys show that around 44% of users will leave a site if they can’t find any contact information.10 Having updated contact information on your site is necessary when it comes to converting customer visits into sales.
 Make sure your customers have several ways to access your contact information.
-You can create a “Contact Us” page with a full informational form, post contact information on the homepage, or both.
+You can create a “Contact Us” page with a full informational form, post contact information on the homepage, or do both.

 Choose quality over quantity

 Your content should never read like a college essay.
-Don’t worry about word counts or keyword density (keyword uses divided by total words).
+Don’t worry about meeting a word count or keyword density (the total keyword uses divided by the total words).
 Instead, focus on providing the most valuable information possible.

 Your content should be direct, simple, and easy to read, with a professional tone.
-After all, words that are easier to pronounce are considered more trustworthy and valuable.
+Strive to come across as trustworthy, so make sure the information you impart is valuable.

 Include high-quality images and videos

-For videos, upload the files to YouTube, then embed onto your site.
+For videos, upload the files to YouTube, then embed them on your site.
 For images, you can use royalty-free stock photos or take your own.

 While it’s important to include visuals on your website, you don’t want to sacrifice your site’s speed.
-No one likes to wait for a page to load, so be sure to compress your images with TinyJPG or TinyPNG.
+No one likes to wait for a page to load, so be sure to compress your images.

 Include calls to action